pschool-in/curriculum/content/grammar-notes/degree-of-comparision-new.md

-There are three types of adverb of degrees:
+There are three types of degrees of comparision:

 1. Positive